Vegan Eggnog tastes like the classic version without using eggs or dairy. It gets its creaminess from a surprising ingredient: sweet potato!

 How to Make Vegan Eggnog

-- Combine the water or milk, hemp hearts (if using), sweet potato, 3 tablespoons of maple syrup, vanilla extract, nutmeg, and cinnamon in a high-speed blender.
+- Combine the water, almond butter, sweet potato, maple syrup, vanilla extract, nutmeg, and cinnamon in a high-speed blender.
 Secure the lid and blend until smooth.

 - Taste the drink and add another tablespoon of maple syrup if you'd like it to be sweeter.
 (Keep in mind that sweetness is muted when chilled, so it won't taste quite as sweet when you serve it cold.)